Iran's Khamenei calls for death sentence for Israeli leaders

 Photo: Reuters file

-Iran's supreme leader Ayatollah Ali Khamenei said on Monday that death sentences should be issued for Israeli leaders and not arrest warrants.
+The supreme leader of Iran, which backs Hamas and Hezbollah fighting Israel in Gaza and Lebanon, said on Monday that death sentences should be issued for Israeli leaders, not arrest warrants.

-His remarks came after the International Criminal Court issued arrest warrants on Thursday for Israeli Prime Minister Benjamin Netanyahu, his former defence chief and a Hamas leader, Ibrahim Al-Masri.
+Ayatollah Ali Khamenei was commenting on a decision by the International Criminal Court to issue arrest warrants on Thursday for Israeli Prime Minister Benjamin Netanyahu, his former defence chief and a Hamas leader, Ibrahim Al-Masri.

+"They issued an arrest warrant, that's not enough...
+Death sentence must be issued for these criminal leaders," Khamenei said, referring to the Israeli leaders.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.